floreskul/insight-data-engineering-challenge/README.md

-# insight-data-engineering-code-challenge
+# insight-data-engineering-challenge
-Coding challenge solution for the Insight Data Engineering Program
+The solution to the coding challenge for the Insight Data Engineering Program implemented in Python 3.

 ## Task